kevinfjbecker/paper-airplanes/README.md

 From the teminal, start the development server: ```npm run dev```.
 Once the server is started, enter 'o' to open the browser.
 An new browser tab should open with a blank page.

 In ```index.html```, add some text (e.g., Hi.) to the body and save.
 The text should appear on the web page.

+### Setup GitHub Pages

+From the repository page on github.com, open the Settings > Pages tab.
+Select GitHub Actions for the build and deployment source.
+Choose "Static HTML", click Configure.
+The YAML file for the GitHub Actions deployment is shown.
+Click the green Commit changes button; and commit to the main branch.

+Open the Actions tab.
+There should be a workflow run for our commit "Create static.yml" Click on the link for the workflow run "Create static.yml".
+There should be one card "deploy" for the job in our YAML script.

+Click the link on the "deploy" card to open the newly published web page.

+NB: since this was done in on the GitHub site, you will need to pull from GitHub to your local version to synchronize your work.